What is a Stakeholder vs. Shareholder?

 Although shareholders are owners of the company, they are not liable for the company’s debts or other arising financial obligations.
-The company’s creditors cannot auction or hold the shareholders liable for any debts that it owes them.
+The company’s creditors cannot hold the shareholders liable for any debts that it owes them.
 However, in privately-held companies, sole proprietorships, and partnerships, the creditors have a right to demand payments and auction the properties of the owners of these entities.

-Rights of Stakeholder vs Shareholder
+Rights of a Shareholder

 Although shareholders do not take part in the day-to-day running of the company, the company’s charter gives them some rights as owners of the company.
 One of these rights is the right to inspect the company’s books and financial records for the year.
 If shareholders have some concerns about how the top executives are running the company, they have a right to be granted access to its financial records.
 If shareholders notice anything unusual in the financial records, they can sue the company directors and senior officers.
 Also, shareholders have a right to a proportionate allocation of proceeds when the company’s assets are sold either due to bankruptcy or dissolution.
 They, however, receive their share of the proceeds after creditors and preferred shareholders have been paid.